IAbdulHamid13/AutomatedJudgeSystem/README.md

 ## Changes made from last commit

-- Migrated SpecCreation, TestCreation and Views folders to test folder for the purpose of using JUnit DynamicTests

-- Modified generateTest in Testable (and for every class that implements it) to return DynamicTest

-- Implemented generateTest for AssignmentAttribute
+- Implemented generateTest for AssignmentMethod

+- Added className attribute to AssignmentMethod

+- Changed returnType to Class<?> instead of String

 ## Next tasks

-- Implement generateTest for AssignmentConstructor, AssignmentMethod, AssignmentProperty and AssignmentJava
+- Implement generateTest for AssignmentConstructor, AssignmentProperty and AssignmentJava

 - Determine if AssignmentConstructor is necessary

+- Determine of current method for using DynamicTests is valid

 - Create functionality for running DynamicTests